-On June 1, 2007, the Investment Partnership obtained a \$900 million senior secured revolving credit facility from certain U.S. financial institutions with the objective of funding the liquidity needs, increasing the amount of cash that is available for working capital and for making additional investments or temporary investments.
-In connection with the Investment Partnership's deleveraging strategy, the revolving credit facility was subsequently permanently reduced in 2009 to \$675.0 million in return for the right of the Investment Partnership or one of its affiliates to purchase its debt in the future at a discount to par value, subject to certain conditions.
-Through December 31, 2010, the Investment Partnership purchased \$137.5 million of its own debt for a purchase price of 85% of par value, and recognized realized gains on extinguishment.
-As a result of these purchases, the revolving credit facility was permanently reduced to \$537.5 million.
+In 2007, the Investment Partnership obtained a \$900 million senior secured revolving credit facility from certain U.S. financial institutions with the objective of funding the liquidity needs, increasing the amount of cash that is available for working capital and for making additional investments or temporary investments.
+During the year ended December 31, 2010, the Investment Partnership purchased \$112.5 million of its debt for a purchase price of 85% of par and recognized realized gains on extinguishment.
+As a result of these purchases and purchases prior to 2010 combined with pay downs prior to 2010, the revolving credit facility was permanently reduced to \$537.5 million.
+On December 2, 2011, the Investment Partnership amended its senior secured revolving credit facility that had \$537.5 million of loan commitments and converted it to a \$402.5 million senior secured term loan facility that matures on June 30, 2015.